Bone Disorders in Cats

 Skeletal tumors can be benign or malignant (cancerous).
 They can either begin in the bone or spread from other areas of the body.
 The most common primary bone tumor is osteosarcoma of the radius, humerus, femur, or tibia.

 Signs include lameness, bone swelling, and fractures of the bone that are not caused by injury.
 X-rays of the affected limb can help confirm the diagnosis.
 Chest x‑rays should be performed to look for any original tumors that may be spreading to the bones.
 A bone biopsy is required to confirm the diagnosis.

 The outlook for recovery is guarded.
 Untreated animals rarely live more than several months.
 The recommended treatments are limb amputation and chemotherapy.
 On average, cats live for 4 years after amputation.

 Bone fractures are often caused by car accidents, firearms, fights, or falls.
-Fractures can involve single or multiple breaks in the bone and may be open (also called compound) or closed (see Bone, Joint, and Muscle Disorders of Dogs: Fracture types can range from incomplete to compound.).
+Fractures can involve single or multiple breaks in the bone and may be open (also called compound) or closed (see Figure: Fracture types can range from incomplete to compound.).
 Open fractures have a wound or break in the skin that is associated with the fracture; closed fractures are those that do not produce an open wound.
-The shape and severity of the fracture depends on the force and type of the trauma (see Emergencies: Introduction to Emergencies)
+The shape and severity of the fracture depends on the force and type of the trauma (See also Introduction to Emergencies)

 Some common sites of fractures in cats include the thigh bone (femur), pelvis, jaws, and tail vertebrae.
 Signs of fracture are general and include lameness, pain, and swelling.
 X-rays are useful in determining the type and extent of the fracture.
 Treatment is based on the type of fracture, the cat’s age and health, the owner’s finances, and the surgeon’s technical expertise.